voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

-`(longitude, latitude)` coordinates of each image center and whose :attr:`polygon <fiftyone.core.labels.GeoLocation.polygon>` attribute contains the `(longitude, latitude)` coordinates of the corners of the image (clockwise, starting from the top-left cornder).
+`(longitude, latitude)` coordinates of each image center and whose :attr:`polygon <fiftyone.core.labels.GeoLocation.polygon>` attribute contains the `(longitude, latitude)` coordinates of the corners of the image (clockwise, starting from the top-left corner).

 .. note::